 As a high school senior I didn’t understand the concept of paying to take a test so I never took my SATs.
 Luckily, I was able to attend my local community college without them.
 It was there that I began to take my studies in art seriously.

-I transferred to several art schools that I had no means of paying for before I then transferred to Purchase College, which I could afford and respected.
+I then transferred to several art schools that I couldn't possibly afford.
+I decided to transfer to Purchase College, which I could afford and respected.
 There I received my BFA in visual arts with a concentration in graphic design.

 After college I worked at various design studios that specialize in environmental graphic design.
 I then spent more than four years at Open under the helm of Scott Stowell.
 There I worked on projects ranging from identity design, broadcast design, illustration work, print design, and environmental graphic design.